José Barreto (Brazilian footballer)

-José Marcio Ramirez Barreto (born 3 September 1976) is a retired Brazilian football forward who appeared with Mohun Bagan AC.
+José Marcio Ramirez Barreto (born 3 September 1976) is a Brazilian football manager and former forward who serves as the head coach of the Bengal Super League club Howrah Hooghly Warriors.
+He is best known for his playing career with Mohun Bagan AC.
 2007–08, Later he played for Calcutta Football League outfit Bhawanipore FC, and captained the team.
 He also worked as assistant coach of Indian Super League club Atlético de Kolkata in 2019.

 Career

 Mohun Bagan

 Barreto came to India after signing with Mohun Bagan AC in 1999.
 In June 2006, he switched from Mahindra United back to Mohun Bagan, for an Indian football record transfer fee of 60 lakhs.

 He played his last match for Mohun Bagan on 6 May 2012 against Pune FC in last round of I-League match.
 He made 398 appearances for The Mariners.

 Barreto still remains fifth in the list of top goalscorers in NFL/I-League with 101 goals, 94 of those came while playing for Bagan.
 He is also the all time top goalscorer of Federation Cup with 27 goals.